cemicyz/cemicyz/README.md

 Hi I'm Cem, I'm a 15yo software developer from Turkey.
 I working on java and kotlin also I have knowledge about mongodb,redis.
-I coding bukkit plugins and discord bots on my spare time.
+I developing bukkit plugins or discord bots on my spare time.

 ### to reach me